-The method depends on the complexity of the repairs.
+The method used generally depends on the complexity of the repairs.
 Simple items that won't take much time and have easily identifiable costs could probably be covered with a lump sum.
 Extensive repairs often uncover more issues as they progress and nearly always cost more than anticipated.

 Repairs can be made before or after closing.
 The buyer should take his home inspector back for a recheck as soon as possible if the seller makes repairs before closing.
 Don't wait for the final walkthrough.

 The home inspector might charge an additional fee for going back a second time, but it's almost always worth it.
 You don't want to find out the day before closing that repairs have been done poorly, or not made at all.